psycho-baller/Orbit/docs/onboarding_questions.md

 ## friendshipValues

-### What do you value most in a friendship? - values
+### What do you value most in a friendship? - friendshipValues

   (public)
 Deep Conversations, Adventure, Humor, Loyalty, Honesty, Kindness, Respect, Similar Interests, Mutual Support